 Alex is a San Francisco native, has professional skills and diverse interests including: biotech/biopharmaceutical science, business-development in new-tech, music, art, and supporting emergent strategic needs in developing regions, especially Eastern and Southern Africa.
 Former curator for The East African Fine Arts Center in San Francisco, Lecturer on the Arts: U.C.
 Berkeley (African Studies Department), Stanford University, UCSF, as well as featured art exhibitions at corporate headquarters of: Genentech, Roche, Sun Microsystems, VISA, and other noted Bay Area firms.
 These events featured commissioned works by noted artists of the Uganda school including: David Kibuuka, James Kitamirike, Lilian Nabulime, Barbra Lwange, Dan Sekanwagi, and Fred Makubuya, among others.
 These landmark exhibitions included in-person interviews, online artwork, and curated gallery exhibitions by artists from East Africa, with specific emphasis on raising AIDS awareness, supporting orphans/disadvantaged children, and advancing the Women’s Empowerment movement.
 Currently, Alex assists and advises in fundraising and outreach development.

-- Board Member, Website Design and Management, Online Computer Guru
+- Board Member, Website Design and Management, Online Computer Guru, Contributor

 - Contributor, Photography and Images, Calabash Banner Photo

 - Contributor, Event Planning, Verve Wine San Francisco